How to Invest in Basketball Cards: A Beginner’s Guide (UPDATED 2024)

 If it’s rare, highly sought-after and in mint to near mint condition, the answer is a resounding yes.

 If it’s one or two of those qualifiers, it’s probably still a yes.
-Case in point: when Victor Wembanyama’s first NBA rookie cards drop in a few months, his base cards won’t be particularly rare, but their demand will likely be high enough where a highly-graded copy will still substantially increase its value over its raw counterpart.
+Case in point: when Victor Wembanyama’s first NBA rookie cards dropped in 2023, his base cards and unnumbered parallels weren’t particularly rare, but their demand at the time was so high that highly-graded copies still substantially increased their value over their raw counterparts.
 Conversely, a 1986 Fleer Michael Jordan is so highly sought-after that even a poorly graded copy will fetch over $1,000.

 If you are, make sure that your card is up to par on these four criteria: corners, edges, surfaces, centering.
 Here’s a detailed overview of PSA’s grading standards.